-The reciprocal of this rate is the expected unemployment duration (i.e., the duration that would obtain if the rate is maintained into the future).
-We can estimate the job-finding rate, or equivalently the expected unemployment duration, from the panel data of actual unemployment duration: in each period follow the cohort of the newly unemployed and see how many of them remain unemployed in the following period.
+The reciprocal of this rate is the expected unemployment duration (i.e., the duration that would be obtained if the rate is maintained into the future).
+We can estimate the jobfinding rate, or equivalently the expected unemployment duration, from the panel data of actual unemployment duration: in each period we follow the cohort of the newly unemployed and see how many of them remain unemployed in the following period.

-13 The price was measured by dividing revenue by production volume and then converting this value to the USD by the exchange rate.
-If we discount the price by the Consumer Price Index instead, we obtain the same periods of instability and a somewhat downward trend over the whole period, which is expected since the real value of USD would depreciate over time.
+&lt;sup>14 The price was measured by dividing revenue by production volume and then converting this value to USD according to the current exchange rate.
+If we discount the price by the Consumer Price Index instead, we obtain the same periods of instability and a somewhat downward trend over the whole period, which is expected since the real value of USD depreciated over time.

-Estimated this way, in the Ostrava region the expected unemployment duration increased from 7.8 months in the 1993-1995 period to 18.2 months in the 1999-2001 period, an increase of a factor of 2.3.
-Between the two periods unemployment increased by a factor of 3.0, which implies that $\rho = .24$ for the Ostrava region.
-However, this value is an overestimate since the unemployment duration data cover the greater Ostrava region and the drop in job-finding rate may have been more severe in the Ostrava region proper.
+Estimated this way, in the Ostrava region the expected unemployment duration increased from 7.8 months in the 1993-1995 period to 18.2 months in the 1999-2001 period, an increase by a factor of 2.3.
+Between the two periods, unemployment increased by a factor of 3.0, which implies that $\rho = .24$ for the Ostrava region.
 In the Jiu Valley region, unemployment increased by a factor of 4.0 from the 1993-1996 period to the 1999-2000 period.
-We could estimate that the expected unemployment duration in the latter period was about three years, based on Chiribuca, et. al. (2000) and the data for the county that includes Jiu Valley.
-For the former period, we could only guess that the expected unemployment duration may have been about one year, based on peripheral information.14 Assuming the three-fold increase in the expected unemployment duration between the periods, we have $\rho = .21$ for the Jiu Valley region.15 Given the values of ρ , we can calculate from (5) that, when new employment is measured on a monthly basis, the parameter B is equal to 222 for the Ostrava region and to 97 for the Jiu Valley region.
+We could estimate that the expected unemployment duration in the latter period was about three years.
+For the former period, we can only guess that the expected unemployment duration may have been about one year, based on peripheral information.
+Assuming the three-fold increase in the expected unemployment duration between the periods, we have $\rho = .21$ for the Jiu Valley region.
+Given the values of $\rho$ , we can calculate from (5) that when new employment is measured on a monthly basis, the parameter B is equal to 222 for the Ostrava region and to 97 for the Jiu Valley region.

-Now we specify the unemployment inflow that feed into the job-finding function (4).
-Let \hat{U}t denote the unemployment of ex-miners, and \check{U}t that of the others: $U_t = \hat{U}t + \check{U}t$.
+Now we specify the unemployment inflow that feeds into the job-finding function (4).
+Let $\hat{U}t$ denote the unemployment of ex-miners, and $\check{U}t$ that of the others: $U_t = \hat{U}t + \check{U}t$ .
 The unemployment inflow of miners is given by the layoff path: $\hat{U}0 = 0$ and